 Multitasking skills are also important for a receptionist to possess.
 Most receptionists will be extremely busy throughout the day, answering ringing phones, assisting visitors, and performing other administrative tasks on the computer.
 Many are also in charge of scheduling meetings, ordering lunches, and preparing specific reports.
 As a result, excellent organizational skills go hand in hand with multitasking abilities.
 Without constant reminders or instructions from superiors, a receptionist should be able to stay organized and on top of certain tasks.

 Additionally, certain general office skills for a receptionist are required.
 Receptionists and office assistants should be able to operate multi-line telephone systems, computers, and office software such as word processing and spreadsheet programs, as well as other office equipment such as a copy machine and fax machine.
 Most receptionists should be able to type a certain number of words per minute and have a keen eye for detail in order to catch errors.
 Multilingual receptionists are in high demand in some parts of the world to provide excellent customer service to the entire customer base.
-Other skills may be listed in the job description some employers, but these are the most common.
+Other skills may be listed in the job description by some employers, but these are the most common.